bkatwal/kafka-solr-sink-connector/README.md

 ### Features Supported:
 1. Json Data
 2. One level of child document update supported.
-Just pass, additional field, `_childDocument` with the parent doc.
+Just pass, additional field, `_childDocuments_` with the parent doc.
 3. Deleting a document is supported: To delete pass additional field `_delete_` in values(no need to maintain this field in solr/solr schema file), this field will be removed before indexing data to solr.
 Based on boolean values(true/false) in `_delete_`, delete/insert operation is triggered

 ##### TODO